-Change Management in the University Library

-Maria Popescu, Emilian Corneanu, Elena Helerea 1.
+Change Management in the University Library Maria Popescu1, Emilian Corneanu2, Elena Helerea3 1.
 Prof.PhD - Quality Management Assurance Dept.Coordinator, 2.
 Librarian - University Library, 3.
 Prof. PhD - University Libray Manager.
-Transilvania University of Brasov, Brasov, Romania, emilian.corneanu@unitbv.ro organization's overall performance: implementing changes from a strategic point of view and approaching change as a project.
+Transilvania University of Brasov, Brasov, Romania, emilian.corneanu@unitbv.ro

-Starting from the emphasis of the strategic role the libraries play in the knowledge-based society - either as self conducting institutions, or as specialized entities within the educational system - the paper presents a methodology of achieving change management in the university libraries and its application to a case-study.
+Starting from the emphasis of the strategic role the libraries play in the knowledgebased society - either as self conducting institutions, or as specialized entities within the educational system - the paper presents a methodology of achieving change management in the university libraries and its application to a case-study.

 Change management distinguished itself as a separate field in the management theory and practice in the last two decades and various methods of elaborating and implementing organizational changes were proposed.
-The model discussed in the paper, original in many aspects, outlines two major stages determining the results of the changes upon the
+The model discussed in the paper, original in many aspects, outlines two major stages determining the results of the changes upon the organization's overall performance: implementing changes from a strategic point of view and approaching change as a project.